WebVella/WebVella.Blazor/README.md

-# WebVella.Blazor
+# WvBlazorStrap
-a collection of Blazor components based on Bootstrap 4 and used in WebVella
+a collection of Blazor components based on Bootstrap 4 and used in WebVella ERP